A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints

 \subsection{Comparisons of different penalty functions}

-In this part, two examples are implemented to investigate how sensitive the proposed registration model (\ref{eq:model1}) is with respect to different control functions $\phi_1$ and $\phi_2$.
-In local large deformation image registration problems, the uniform Jacobian determinant constraint leads that the transformation between the template and the reference may not be optimal: if the value $\det(\nabla\bar{\bm{\varphi}})=1$ is fixed at each pixel, then the corresponding deformation field $\bar{\bm{\varphi}}(\bm{x})$ is pointwise volume-preserving, but it may be a poor transformation for local matching between reference and template images.
-Alternatively, the relaxation constraint $\det(\nabla\bar{\bm{\varphi}})=f(\bm{x})$ depends on the values of the function $f(\bm{x})$ over the entire image range $\Omega$, so the transformation $\bar{\bm{\varphi}}$ is non-local volume-preserving.
-Therefore, the choice of suitable $\phi$ is very important because it is a penalty measure to guarantee that $f(\bm{x})$ is positive, and it significantly affects the qualities of transformation grids as well as the image registration performance.
+In this section, we examine how the proposed registration model \eqref{eq:model1} is affected by different control functions $\phi_1$, $\phi_2$ and $\phi_3$.
+The control function $\phi_3$ is defined in \eqref{Hyper} and possesses the property stated in \eqref{eq:eqpenaltyf2}, which implies that $\phi(z)=\phi(1/z)$.
+This property allows flexible shrinkage and enlargement of deformations.
+To illustrate the differences between these control functions, we conducted experiments using $\phi_3$.
+In image registration problems involving large local deformations, enforcing a uniform Jacobian determinant constraint may not lead to an optimal transformation between the template and the reference.
+Fixing the value of $\det(\nabla\bar{\bm{\varphi}})=1$ at each pixel results in a deformation field $\bar{\bm{\varphi}}(\bm{x})$ that is point-wise volume-preserving but may not accurately match the local features of the reference and template images.
+Alternatively, by relaxing the constraint to $\det(\nabla\bar{\bm{\varphi}})=f(\bm{x})$, where $f(\bm{x})$ depends on the values of the function over the entire image range $\Omega$, the transformation $\bar{\bm{\varphi}}$ becomes non-locally volume-preserving.
+Therefore, the selection of an appropriate control function $\phi$ is crucial.
+It serves as a penalty measure to ensure that $f(\bm{x})$ is positive and significantly influences the quality of transformation grids and the performance of image registration.

-Here, UT and Brain images with a resolution of $128\times128$ are used for this experiment.
-To make the comparison fairer, we set parameter configurations that make the registration results optimal for different penalty functions $ \phi(\cdot) $. \Cref{phi1-phi2} presents the quantitative evaluations for the two penalty functions.
-Both schemes provide the corresponding diffeomorphic solutions with $R_{min}>0$, and yield small ranges of volume changes.
-However, the differences between the models with different control functions are observable in several quantitative indicators.
-The penalty function $\phi_1$ yields better $\rm{Re_{-}SSD}$, \emph{ssim}, and \emph{psnr} values.
-Therefore, we adopt the penalty function $ \phi_1 $-based model as the default version throughout all following experiments.
+In this experiment, images with a resolution of $128\times128$ from UT and Brain were utilized.
+To ensure a fair comparison, the parameter configurations were adjusted to optimize the registration results for different penalty functions $\phi(\cdot)$.
+The results of the three penalty functions can be seen in \Cref{phi1-phi2}.
+All three penalty functions produced diffeomorphic solutions with $R_{min}>0$ and exhibited minimal volume changes.
+However, there were noticeable differences in various quantitative indicators among models employing different control functions.
+The penalty function $\phi_1$ yielded superior values for $\rm{Re_{-}SSD}$, \emph{ssim}, and \emph{psnr}.
+As a result, the model based on the penalty function $ \phi_1 $ was selected as the default version for all subsequent experiments.